Marie Hélène sews the pretty Alix dress from Cha Coud in a "joly coupon" of 3m

 - 4 buttons of 25mm diameter

-- 1 shirt button to hold the bodice underneath
+- 1 shirt button to secure the bodice underneath

 - Matching thread to the fabric

-Possibly to make your life easier with the tools, a buttonhole ruler for perfect spacing.
+Optionally, to make things easier, a buttonhole ruler for perfect spacing.

-We also used straight grain support to support the neckline.
+We also used support interfacing to support the neckline.

 My version